mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Models

-### Supported models
+### Fully supported models

-* Deebot 900/901
-* Deebot OZMO 930
+The fully supported models are those that I own myself:

-* Deebot OZMO 920/950
+* Deebot OZMO 920
-* Deebot OZMO T8 AIVI
+* Deebot T8 AIVI

-The models listed are those that I have in use myself or which are technically identical to these.
+### Other supported models

-### These models should work properly or at least partially
+These models should work properly or at least partially.

-The models listed are either already known to work or are technically similar to these models.
+They are either already known to work or are technically similar to these models.
 Nevertheless, the functionality may be partially limited.

 I try to achieve a wide range of functionality, but decide this case by case depending on complexity and various other criteria.
 There is of course no claim to full functionality.

 #### Ecovacs Deebot

-* Deebot Slim 2
-* Deebot N79 series
-* Deebot M88
-* Deebot 500
-* Deebot 600/601/605
-* Deebot 710/711
-* Deebot OZMO 610
-* Deebot OZMO 900/905
-* Deebot OZMO Slim 10/11
-* Deebot OZMO T5
+* Deebot OZMO 950/T5
-* Deebot OZMO T10 Plus
+* Deebot N8 series
 * Deebot U2 series
-* Deebot N8 series
-* Deebot (OZMO) T8 series
+* Deebot T8 series
 * Deebot T9 series
 * Deebot T10 series
 * Deebot X1 series